-A proportion of any school's students will go on to define themselves as gay, lesbian, bi-sexual or transgender (LGBT) at some point in their lives.
-Students may also have LGBT parents/carers, brothers or sisters, other family and /or friends.
-All our students will meet and work with LGBT people at some point in their life; consequently, our approach to RSE includes sensitive, honest and balanced consideration of sexuality and sexual orientation.
-Our pastoral support will take account of the needs of LGBT students.
-As a school, we also actively tackle homophobic and transgender bullying.
+A proportion of any school's students will go on to define themselves as gay, lesbian, bi-sexual, transgender or questioning (LGBTQ+) at some point in their lives.
+Students may also have LGBTQ+ parents/carers, brothers or sisters, other family and /or friends.
+All our students will meet and work with LGBTQ+ people at some point in their life; consequently, our approach to RSE will include sensitive, honest and balanced consideration of sexuality and sexual orientation.
+We aim to use language, case studies and scenarios that are inclusive of LGBTQ+ people, as well as creating spaces to think critically about power, privilege and equality.
+Our pastoral support will take account of the needs of LGBTQ+ students.
+As a school, we also actively tackle homophobic bullying.